 More like this: Detoxing off Opioids: 5 Things That Could Stop You

 The CDC developed and published the CDC Guideline for Prescribing Opioids for Chronic Pain, providing recommendations targeted to primary care providers.
-The recommendations focused on treating chronic pain (which is defined as pain lasting longer than 3 months or past the time of normal tissue healing) outside of active cancer treatment, palliative care, and end-of-life care.
+The recommendations focused on how to treat chronic pain (which is defined as pain lasting longer than 3 months or past the time of normal tissue healing) outside of active cancer treatment, palliative care, and end-of-life care.

-The new guidelines included lower dosage recommendations since the evidence showed that even relatively low doses of morphine milligram equivalents could increase a patient's risk of overdose.
-This document also shifted focus to not only “high risk” patients but also to all patients on opioid medications.
+The new guidelines for prescribing opiates included lower pain medication dosage recommendations since the evidence showed that even relatively low doses of morphine milligram equivalents could increase a patient's risk of overdose.
+This document also shifted focus to not only “high risk” patients but also to all patients on prescription opioid medications.
 In addition, they placed more emphasis on checking state prescription drug monitoring programs and having impeccable and thorough notes on all patients receiving treatment.
-Finally, they recommend discontinuing opioids when the risks and harms outweigh the benefits.
+Finally, they recommend discontinuing opioids for pain when the risks and harms outweigh the benefits.

 Attempting to Contact a Pain Management Practice

 John's doctor's office made several attempts to connect him with a pain management practice.
-Still, to their surprise, even if he could make it to the 5-month waiting period, this office did not accept patients who were on the doses of medication that John was taking.
-He was on 180mg of oxycodone daily; some were extended-release, and some were short-acting for break-through pain.
+Still, to their surprise, even if he could make it to the 5-month waiting period, this office refused to treat patients who were on the doses of medication that John was taking.
+He was on 180mg of oxycodone daily; some were extended-release, and some were short-acting painkillers for break-through pain.

 This is when John reluctantly contacted the Coleman Institute.